Daniel-Chin/Real-time-Auto-tuner/readme.md

+Smoothing: do not smooth in the %1 domain. temproal-smooth on the cyclical domain.

 # Real-time Auto-tuner
 Final project for Intro to Computer Music @ NYU Shanghai, supervised by Gus Xia.
 Previous collaborators: Evan Ma, Saili Yao